 I started out breeding Roborovski hamsters in early 2013 and moved to breeding Syrians and Chinese shortly after.
 Initially opting for a couple of colours Doric has expanded over the years to include a few traditional colours and some new ones.
 I'm also lucky enough to have complete my Syrian hamster judge training at the end of 2015.

 I won my first Reserve Best in Show with a Syrian from my second ever litter, Dougal.
 He was a short haired black.
 I've always loved black Syrian hamsters.
-They rarely do well against the other, typier colours like creams and cinnamons but my aim is improve my animals enough to win a Best in Show trophy with a black hamster.
-With any luck there'll be a Syrian Champion here some day.
+They rarely do well against the other, typier colours like creams and cinnamons but my aim was initially to improve my animals enough to win a Best in Show trophy with a black hamster.

-My passion also lies with the Roborovski, a somewhat neglected species in terms of standards at the time of writing with only one main class despite there being several colour mutations in existence.
+My main passion lies with the Roborovski, a somewhat neglected species in terms of standards at the time of writing with only one main class despite there being several colour mutations in existence.
 I hope to see more of this species on the show bench over time.
+Perhaps more than just one holding champion status!

 Doric is very much a hobby and I don't breed commercially.

-I previously ran an animal rescue for four years and I worked in a veterinary surgery for two years.
-I now work as an administrator in the NHS, involved in education.
+I previously ran an animal rescue for four years and I previously worked in as an auxiliary veterinary nurse for two years.

 Please see the FAQ for more about me and what I do.